 When is your first day of homeschool?
-I know a lot of you have already started, but maybe you could still add a few of these fun activities throughout the coming months.
+I know some of you may be year-round homeschoolers, but maybe you could still add a few of these fun activities throughout the coming months.

 But, alas, we have had a super fun summer with lots of fun days spent with friends and family.
 Locally we’ve gone to parks, the zoo, the nature preserve, the beach and so many fun days just riding bikes or having water fights in the backyard.